 In these courses, students learn about the application of ICT to create new tourism services and tourism business models.
 Examples include provision of tourism information in multiple languages and media; creating digital archives of tourists' activity histories, experiences and impressions; and analyzing and forecasting trends in tourism.
-These courses cultivate people who can propose solutions to revitalize tourism areas using tourism DX, creating and applying digital resources such as virtual tourism.
+These courses cultivate people who can propose solutions to revitalize tourism areas using tourism DX, creating and applying digital resources such as virtual tourism

+Bespoke Curriculum

-Bespoke Curriculum The field of ICT is advancing every day.
+The field of ICT is advancing every day.
 To respond to this constant progress, it may be necessary not to limit oneself to a particular field of concentration but to compose and study one's own curriculum.
 A student may consult with an instructor according to his/her own study objectives and freely select courses from among course groups other than the mandatory courses, to build an original curriculum covering a wide range of knowledge and fields of application.
-We call this approach "a Bespoke Curriculum.'
+We call this approach "a Bespoke Curriculum."
+Specialized-field certificates are not issued to students who choose this curriculum